 The last thing DevOps teams need is to deploy new capabilities with security vulnerabilities.
 A security outage or degradation impacts user experiences and creates significant business issues.
 A devops best practice is to shift-left security by collaborating with infosec on requirements, testing for code vulnerabilities within CI/CD pipelines, and implementing other security practices in software development.

 Mike Elissen, senior developer advocate at Akamai, says, “A critical component of app reliability is availability, and taking the appropriate measures to properly secure an app against web application attacks, DDoS attacks, and more can mean the difference between staying online and offline.”

-Elissen says that shifting left is part of transforming from devops to devsecops.
-He continues, “We’re seeing the ‘shift left’ on adding security into devops become more and more pronounced, ultimately creating a stronger devsecops culture and making more developers aware and responsible for the security of their apps.”
+Elissen says that shifting left is part of transforming from DevOps to development.
+He continues, “We’re seeing the ‘shift left’ on adding security into DevOps become more and more pronounced, ultimately creating a stronger develops culture and making more developers aware and responsible for the security of their apps.”

 2. Standardize architecture and infrastructure blueprints

 Amir Rozenberg, vice president of product management at Quali, states a problem that impacts team performance.
 He says, “Many devops teams are finding themselves organizing the chaos of organically grown application infrastructure definitions, which were developed in good faith early on to enable team efficiencies in the software development life cycle.”

 Rozenberg asks whether devops teams should apply a do-it-yourself approach to creating environments or whether the organization should create standards.
 He says, “The recommended approach is to establish a central team to model environments in the form of blueprints so that they are reliable, reusable, and compliant.

 They then need the ability to distribute those infrastructure definitions so they are available for the business constituents to consume via rapid self-service, whether integrated into the automated pipeline or in a manual fashion.”

 3. Institute observability and continuous testing in the CI/CD pipeline